liruilong940607/multinerf/README.md

 `scripts/`.
 You'll need to change the paths to point to wherever the datasets are located.
 [Gin](https://github.com/google/gin-config) configuration files for our model and some ablations can be found in `configs/`.
-After evaluating on the test set of each scene in one of the datasets, you can use `scripts/generate_tables.ipynb` to produce error metrics across all scenes in the same format as was used in tables in the paper.
+<del>After evaluating on the test set of each scene in one of the datasets, you can
+use `scripts/generate_tables.ipynb` to produce error metrics across all scenes in the same format as was used in tables in the paper.</dev>

 ### OOM errors